-Representation on the Audit Committee is based on the d'hondt system, with 16 elected members, representative of each political party grouping in Council, and 1 Independent Advisor.
-All meetings are attended by the Director of Corporate Services, Internal Auditor (In-house) relevant Council officers, along with the contracted Internal Auditor (Co-sourcing Partner currently Moore NI).
+Representation on the Audit Committee is based on the Quota Greatest Remainder allocation, with 16 elected members, representative of each political party grouping in Council, and 1 Independent Member.
+All meetings are attended by the Director of Corporate Services, Internal Auditor (In-house) relevant Council officers, along with the contracted Internal Auditor (Co-sourcing Partner currently Cavanagh Kelly).
 The Audit Committee Terms of Reference have been documented and approved by Council.
 These were reviewed and agreed in December 2021, to ensure compliance with CIPFA best practice.
 The Terms of Reference set out the scope of the Committee in relation to Audit Activity, Regulatory Framework and Accounts.